kburtch/SimpleStinkerDefenseSuite/README.md

 Turn off your firewall, if you have one.
 Run reset\_firewall to initialize the firewall.
 Run the sshd, mail and http daemons on boot.
-Run wash blocked from cron every hour or as often as needed.
+Run wash blocked -D from cron every hour or as often as needed.

 Configure your log rotation software to rotate the log file.